 Goodbye Winter, Hello Spring is a simple story about a boy and his dog saying goodbye to the cold dark days of winter as they welcome the new signs of spring.
 Kenard Pak’s seasonal series is a fun and easy way to introduce each new season to young children.

-5 Spring Books for Kids About Springtime Weather
+5 Spring Books for Kids about Spring Weather

 Who likes to play in the rain?
 In Soaked!, the hula-hooping moose is all in, but Bear is still grumpy.
 Reading this unconventional rainy day story is sure to elicit a giggle or two from young audiences.
 Anyone shying away from getting wet will want to splish- splosh in the puddles in no time.